FarronF/limerick-council-meetings/meetings/2025/02/19-Meeting of the Travel & Transportation Strategic Policy Committee/Agenda - Meeting of the Travel & Transportation Strategic Policy Committee - 19th February 2025.md

 measures where an elected member provides the funding and the necessary petition

-is signed and submitted by residents.---
+is signed and submitted by residents.
+---
 3

 **6.Notice of Motion submitted by Councillor P. Doyle (referred from October Metro**